 This is the standard WP Show Post list that has the same custom styling applied to the GP Blog:

-The Best Facial Cleansers for Rosacea in 2023
+The Best Moisturizers for Rosacea in 2023

 This is how the list is displayed within the Content area just by adding the WP Show Post Shortcode.
 Here follows the basic styling changes that have been made.